NettieUnrau/Conrad-Roth-Slides/README.md

 <img width="1779" height="1687" alt="img004" src="https://github.com/user-attachments/assets/0c4897f8-17f5-42aa-977d-ebce6c85ec85" />

-A collection of mid-twentieth-century Kodachrome slides by **Conrad Roth** (1877-1959, Portsmouth, Ohio), a local naturalist who photographed the trees, plants, trails, and landscapes of the southern Ohio region.
-A 1949 newspaper notice records Roth as a guest speaker on native birds — situating these images within a life of amateur natural observation and community education.
+The Conrad Roth Slides are a small archival collection of mid-twentieth-century Kodachrome photographs created by Conrad Roth (1877–1959) of Portsmouth, Ohio.
+A naturalist, photographer, and community educator, Roth documented the trees, plants, trails, and landscapes of southern Ohio through color photography during the 1940s and 1950s.

-The collection survives as Roth labeled and mounted it: individual scenes hand-titled ("Hollyhock," "Forest Trail," "West Chimney"), each a small record of a naturalist's eye.
+This digital exhibit documents both the images themselves and the archival process used to preserve, describe, and interpret the collection.
+The collection survives substantially as Roth labeled and mounted it, preserving the creator's own arrangement and descriptions.
+Individual scenes are hand-titled ("Hollyhock," "Forest Trail," "West Chimney"), each a small record of a naturalist's eye and an example of mid-century amateur nature photography.
+By combining physical artifacts, historical research, and contemporary digital access, the project demonstrates how small personal collections can contribute to local history and environmental heritage.

+A 1949 newspaper notice identifies Roth as a local naturalist and speaker on native birds, providing important context for understanding the photographs as part of a lifelong interest in observing and documenting the natural world.

 ---